chipxsd/stream-based-sync/stream-based-sync.md

 ### 2.1 What is Data Synchronization?

-Term _synchronization_ in computer science is a bit ambiguous, it can for example mean coordination of simultaneous processes to complete a task in the correct order (to avoid any potential race conditions).
-But in this topic we'll be mainly talking about data synchronization, as in having the same state across multiple clients.
+Term _synchronization_ in computer science is a bit ambiguous, it can for example, mean coordination of simultaneous processes to complete a task in the correct order (to avoid any potential race conditions).
+But in this topic, we'll be mainly talking about data synchronization, as in having the same state across multiple clients.